Linuxfabrik/monitoring-plugins/check-plugins/selinux-mode/README.md

                     [--mode {enforcing,permissive,disabled}]

 Verifies that the current SELinux mode (enforcing, permissive, or disabled) matches the expected setting.
-Returns WARN if the actual mode differs from the desired one.
+Alerts when the mode in force is not the expected one.

 options:
   -h, --help            show this help message and exit